App Store & Google Play Publish Checklist

 When the checklist is not enough

-If you have walked the items above and you are still blocked: repeated review messages you cannot map to a change, release-only crashes, or no capacity to turn a fast prototype into something maintainable; that is work we take on: inherited codebases, release readiness, and resubmission support.
+If you have walked the items above and you are still blocked: repeated review messages you cannot map to a change, store-only crashes, or no capacity to turn a fast prototype into something maintainable; that is work we take on: inherited projects, store readiness, and resubmission support.
 Nobody can promise a particular review outcome; we say the same on our mobile app development page and repeat it here: we focus on a methodical diagnosis and fixes you can ship.

 - Android Developers: build variants